nvinayvarma189/TinyComputationGraph/README.md

 ```
 Each function from `A` to `G` takes ~1 sec to execute.
 When we resolve function `G` without any optimizations, the entire program would take ~7 sec to execute since it will execute all the 7 functions from `A` to `G` serially.

-Here is a visualization of how the DAG would look like when we try to resolve the `G` function
+Here is a visualization (generated with [graphonline](https://graphonline.ru/en/)) of how the DAG would look like when we try to resolve the `G` function

 ![alt text](images/parallel_execution_demo.png "Static Graph View")